RTEMS/rtems-docs/user/support/contrib.rst

 some things wrong and you may have to rewrite parts of your RTEMS port, which is a waste of your valuable time.

-''Why should we care if our port is integrated into the official RTEMS sources?
-We can distribute it ourselves to whoever is interested.''
+    Why should we care if our port is integrated into the official RTEMS sources?
+We can distribute it ourselves to whoever is interested.

-Yes, the GNU GPL allows you to do that.
+Yes, the RTEMS licenses allows you to do that.
 But by doing so, you end up having to maintain that code yourself; this can be a significant effort over time as the RTEMS sources change rapidly.